gregorhaywood/OCR/OCR/README.md

 Evaluate a model for accuracy based on the results of a transcription.

     $ ./postproc.py
 Created boxed.xml files showing positions of image segments.
+Currently this overwrites the transcription, which should be avoided.

 ### Also availible